 You can also roll your neck, shoulders, wrists, and ankles while you are in your seat.
 The more movement you do, the better your body will feel.

-6. Bring Herbs.
-California Poppy tincture and Bach’s Rescue Remedy are excellent antidotes to flight anxiety.
+California Poppy tincture and Bach’s Rescue Remedy are excellent antidotes for flight anxiety.

 Take 10 drops of California Poppy as you’re boarding and another 10 drops right before take-off to calm your fears.

 Bach’s Rescue Remedy can also be taken as needed when you’re feeling particularly anxious about your flight.
 If you get the gum you’ll have the added benefit of helping your ears adjust as the pressure changes at different elevations.